-A call option provides the holder just the right to buy an underlying asset at an agreed-to price at a particular date in the future while the seller, receiving the option premium, assumes the obligation to sell these underlying assets at the strike price if the latter exercises his right.
+A call option provides a holder just the right to buy an underlying asset at an agreed-to price at a particular date in the future while a seller, receiving the option premium, assumes the obligation to sell these underlying assets at the strike price if the latter exercises his right.

 Let’s consider the elements of the following option quote:

 ABC November 17, 2017 110 Call at $2,50

 - ABC – that’s the stock name.
 Usually it’s represented 100 stocks

 - November 17, 2017 – that’s the expiration date of the option

 - 110 – that’s the strike price of an option